swade1987/hands-on-with-kubernetes-workshop/docs/3-build-cluster.md

 ## Prerequisite

-All commands need to be executed from the repositories root directory.
+All commands need to be executed from the repositories root directory via Terminal or Git Bash.

 When you execute `pwd` you should see `hands-on-with-kubernetes-workshop` (see below):